iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

   construction process of the entire `Bundle`.

 This proposal keeps the representation of the various types flat.
 It is assumed that the user is responsible for pushing the appropriate number of transaction drafts into a bundle builder.
-During the construction phase, all transactions are checked for consistency and for adherence to IOTA conventions.
-This proposal does not however:
+During construction, all transactions are checked for consistency and for adherence to IOTA conventions.
+Among the higher level logic that this proposal does not intend to provide are:

-+ attempt to represent different the different types of transactions at the type level;
++ representation of different types of transactions at the type level;
-+ allow the bundle builders to push extra transactions into their collection automatically to encode a signature of a certain size.
++ allowing the bundle builders to push extra transactions into their collection automatically to encode signatures or messages exceeding the maximum capacity of one transaction.

 The proposed types are meant as building blocks for higher level abstractions in client facing code to provide more convenient and implicit ways of constructing transactions and bundles.